KhoiNguyenLeQuang/5-Stage-Pipelined-RISC-V-Processor/README.md

 - **Branch targets are computed once, in ID** (PC + immediate), and the result is carried forward through the pipeline registers — not recomputed in EX — because only PC+4, not the raw PC, survives past the ID/EX boundary.
 - **`debug_pc` is threaded through every pipeline register** purely for testbench visibility (so a trace can print "this instruction is now in EX") — it's not part of the real datapath and a real CPU wouldn't include it.
 - **Stall and flush are structurally mutually exclusive** in this design (see [Hazard Handling](#hazard-handling)), which simplified the pipeline register logic — no priority arbitration between them was needed.

-## Why This Project

-Pipeline hazards, forwarding, and stalling come up constantly in verification and FPGA interviews.
-Having actually built one — and having watched forwarding fail without the stall, watched a flush cancel a specific wrong-path instruction, watched a stall and a flush interact on the same cycle — changes the conversation from reciting a textbook definition to walking through a real design decision.